• defi decrypted

 Fake DeFi Investment Scam

-Increasingly, we're seeing a rise in malicious individuals showcasing fabricated investment "success stories" on social media and other online platforms, using these false narratives to lure new users into their nefarious schemes.
+Increasingly, malicious individuals tend to showcase fabricated investment "success stories" on social media and other online platforms - which use false narratives to lure new users into their schemes.

 Money Laundering Through Cross-Chain Bridges

-Law enforcement agencies are sometimes on the lookout for individuals who frequently receive tokens from addresses associated with these cross-chain bridge services, as they may be unable to provide a legitimate explanation for such transactions.
+Law enforcement keeps an eye on people who often get tokens from these cross-chain bridges, especially if they can’t explain why.
 In one known case, a single gateway bridge was used to launder proceeds of $540 million from different criminal services, including ransomware attacks.

 Cross-Chain Vulnerabilities